matplotlib/matplotlib/doc/users/installing.rst

 <http://www.pythonxy.com/foreword.php>`_ which tends to be updated a
 bit more frequently.
-Both of these packages include matplotlib and pylab, and *lots* of other useful tools.  matplotlib is also packaged for pretty much every major linux distribution, so if you are on linux your package manager will probably provide matplotlib prebuilt.
+Both of these packages include matplotlib and pylab, and *lots* of other useful tools.  matplotlib is also packaged for almost every major linux distribution.
+So if you are on linux, your package manager will probably provide matplotlib prebuilt.

 One single click installer and you are done.